training-datalab/tufte-working-papers/README.md

 ## Indexing and Readership

 This working papers series is indexed in **Latindex-Directorio**.
-The full text usage, which is the sum of views and downloads from the platform, is 1,837 until April 2023.
+The full text usage, which is the sum of views and downloads from the platform, is 1,892 until May 2023.

 ## Storage

 The [GitHub repository](https://github.com/training-datalab/tufte-working-papers) has controlled access with Two-Factor Authentication `2FA` with two physical USB security devices and mobile applications.
 USB devices and mobile applications issue one-time passwords to generate a cryptographic authentication `FIDO2` and `U2F`.
 Furthermore, a Digital Object Identifier is provided by SocArXiv and Zenodo.

 ## Issues

+- González-Bustamante, B. (2024, *forthcoming*).
+Cinco años del ranking chileno de ciencia política: Explorando la producción científica y el impacto de la disciplina.  *Tufte Working Papers*, 5.

 - Cisternas, C., González-Bustamante, B., Morillo, J., & Aguilar, D. (2023, *forthcoming*).
 Clasificación de proyectos de ley y mociones legislativas: Modelos supervisados y no supervisados aplicados al caso chileno. *Tufte Working Papers*, 4.